supunlakmal/jira-time-track/docs/features.md

-# Jira Time Tracking Application Features
+# Project Time Tracking Application Features

-This project is a **Jira Time Tracking application** built using **Nextron (Next.js + Electron)**, designed to help users efficiently track time spent on Jira tickets.
+This project is a **Project Time Tracking application** built using **Nextron (Next.js + Electron)**, designed to help users efficiently track time spent on Project tickets.
 It features a desktop application interface with both a main window and a compact floating timer.

 ## Core Time Tracking & Session Management

 1.  **Ticket-Based Time Tracking:**
-    *   Allows users to start, pause, resume, hold, complete, and stop timers associated with specific Jira ticket numbers.
+    *   Allows users to start, pause, resume, hold, complete, and stop timers associated with specific Project ticket numbers.
     *   Tracks `elapsedTime` for the current session and `totalElapsed` time across all sessions for a given ticket.
-    *   Supports associating Jira tickets with `storyPoints` for estimated vs. actual time tracking.
+    *   Supports associating Project tickets with `storyPoints` for estimated vs. actual time tracking.
 2.  **Detailed Session Recording:**
     *   Each timer activity (start, pause, resume, stop, complete, hold) creates or updates a "session" entry.
     *   Records `startTime`, `endTime`, `duration`, and `status` for each individual session.
 3.  **Persistent Data Storage:**
-    *   Utilizes `electron-store` to save all time tracking sessions and Jira data locally, ensuring data is retained across application restarts.
+    *   Utilizes `electron-store` to save all time tracking sessions and Project data locally, ensuring data is retained across application restarts.
     *   Centralized `DataManager` in the main process handles data read/write operations and broadcasts updates to all open windows.

 ## User Interface & Experience